 Program Planning is an integral part of your academic career.
 Here are some very useful tools that you can use while creating an academic plan of study.
 A plan of study is useful when determining which courses to take and when and it can also be use to track your progress to graduation.

-"The Catalog contains all programs offered by Drexel University providing enrolled students with the information they need regarding their chosen academic path and helping prospective students make important enrollment decisions."
+The Graduate Catalog contains all programs offered by Drexel University providing enrolled students with the information they need regarding their chosen academic path and helping prospective students make important enrollment decisions.

 Please note that classes may appear to have more seats open than actually available; seat availability on the TMS may not update in real time.